K9 Thunder: PK9

+K9PL

 On 27 July 2022, Polish Armaments Group (PGZ) and Hanwha Defense signed a framework agreement to supply 672 K9PL.
-Hanwha Defense hopes to expand the deal plus adding K10 ARV and K11 FDCV support vehicles.
+Hanwha Defense hoped to expand the deal plus adding K10 ARV and K11 FDCV support vehicles.
 Poland will also produce AHS Krab in parallel; however, due to the low production capability, the deliveries of the existing order will be completed by 2026.
-On 26 August 2022, an executive contract of $2.4 billion was signed to acquire 212 K9A1s manufactured by Hanwha Defense as a first batch order.
+On 26 August 2022, an executive contract of $2.4 billion was signed to acquire 212 K9PL manufactured by Hanwha Defense as a Batch I order.
+Poland took loans equivalent to 70% of the total purchase cost (which includes Polish orders for the K2 Black Panther, K9 Thunder, as well as the FA-50), from the South Korean banks.
 The deal does not include accompanying vehicles; however, it consists of crew training, including simulators, logistics packages, and a large amount of ammunition.
-To match the delivery time, the first 48 howitzers–12 upgraded vehicles and 36 to be refurbished to K9A1s–will be transferred from the Republic of Korea Army inventory.
-The ROKA will be compensated with newly produced vehicles by the end of 2023.
-All howitzers will be equipped with Polish communication system and Topaz Automated Fire Control Kit, which is intended for operating with Polish command vehicles.
-Delivery will commence between 2022 and 2026.
-Poland plans to build K9PL locally afterward via technology transfer for the second batch.
-On 7 September, Hanwha Defense and WB Electronics signed a $139.5 million deal for installation of Polish communication systems on the first batch order.
+To fill up Polish inventory quickly, the first 48 howitzers (upgraded K9 to A1) will come from the Republic of Korea Army inventory, and the ROKA will be compensated with newly produced vehicles later.
+These secondhand vehicles are sometimes referred to as K9GF (Gap Filler).
+All K9PL, including K9GF, will be equipped with the Polish C2 network system and Topaz Automated Fire Control System, which is intended for operating with Polish command vehicles.
+Under the contract, Hanwha is responsible for delivery of all 212 vehicles by 30 September 2026.
+Poland plans to build K9PL locally afterward via technology transfer for the Batch II.
+On 7 September, Hanwha Defense and WB Electronics signed a $139.5 million deal for installation of Polish communication systems on the Batch I order.

-The first batch of 24 K9A1 was rolled out on 19 October 2022.
+The first 24 K9PL(GF) was rolled out on 19 October 2022.
 The delivery ceremony was held in Poland on 6 December.
+The first new K9PL began its construction in July 2023.